AzwadShameem/CCNY/CS 447/README.md

-# CS 447 - Machine Learning
+# CS 447
+Machine Learning
+Grade: A